Franz von Roques: Biography

 Roques occasionally criticized how the German security forces were behaving.
 He disparagingly described the SS killing squads as "headhunters" and called Joachim von Ribbentrop an "idiot".
 His chief of staff Arno Kriegsheim stated that killing Jewish civilians was "unworthy" of German soldiers.
+Kriegsheim was removed from his post and transferred to the Führerreserve for his comments.
 Roques was also slow in implementing some policies of the Holocaust: While ordering all Jews in his territories to wear the yellow badge, he put low priority on organizing ghettos and gave only vague orders to the security divisions under his command.

 In the end, however, Roques ultimately followed the orders given to him and cooperated with those agencies which were most supportive of the Holocaust and other crimes.
-For instance, Roques allowed SS-Brigadeführer Franz Walter Stahlecker, head of Einsatzgruppe A, to act with impunity in Latavia.
+For instance, Roques allowed SS-Brigadeführer Franz Walter Stahlecker, head of Einsatzgruppe A, to act with impunity in all of Latvia.
+Major massacres of Jews also took place in other Army Group North areas such as Estonia, Luga, and Pskov.
 Historian Valdis O. Lumans stated that "–except for incidental jibes–von Roques stayed out of the matter, looked the other way".
 Like other Army Group Rear Areas, the territories under Roques' control became the sites of mass murder during the Holocaust and other crimes against humanity that targeted the civilian population.
 Rear Area commanders operated in parallel and in co-operation, with the Higher SS and Police Leaders, who were appointed by the head SS leader, Heinrich Himmler, for each of the army group's rear areas.
 In the words of the historian Michael Parrish, the army commanders "presided over an empire of terror and brutality".

+After World War II, Franz von Roques was never persecuted for his role in the massacres committed under the Army Group North Rear Area.